naturalis/snakemake-parallel-test/README.md

 # snakemake-parallel-test

-This repo contains a **non-working** example of an attempt to parallelize parts of a SnakeMake [pipeline](workflow/Snakefile).
+This repo contains a **not fully working** example of an attempt to parallelize parts of a SnakeMake [pipeline](workflow/Snakefile).
 The intention is the following:

 1. a rule `first_rule` with one input and one output